aconz2/blender-addon-origamify/Readme.md

 ## Commands

+To use the `Unfold`, `Fold`, and `Animate` commands, you need to first run the `Origamify` command on the object you're interested in.
+Each of the commands then operates on the created parent hierarchy (or some subset of it).

+Objects that have been run through the `Origamify` command will have some custom properties on them which start with `origami_`.

 ### Origamify

 Create the parent hierarchy from a selected mesh with the axes as explained above.
 You can control the root object by going into Edit Mode, selecting that face, back into Object Mode, and then running this command.

+The constrain root option inserts an X Limit Rotation with min and max angle of 0, which locks the X axis rotation for the parent.
+This is just a convenience because if you `Select Hierachy` and rotate all objects on their local X, things will be weird if you also rotate the root.

 ### Origami Unfold